john-data-chen/next-dnd-starter-kit/README.md

 - After Vitest v4 changes its v8 coverage standard, test coverage has decreased slightly compared to v3.
 - In new coverage standard, I need to add more edge cases to let coverage over 80%, which is not urgent for now.

-### The errors / code smells of Oxlint and Type-Aware plug-in

-- After I enabled new rules of Oxlint and Type-Aware plug-in, linter finds more code smells in the project, but warnings and errors of linter are not issues, no effect in functional.
-- Cleaning technical debt is a long term plan, it is impossible to finish at once.
-I will clean by small steps each time.

 ### German Translations

 This is a demo project, and I know little of German, so errors of translations might not be fixed in the near future.